SAP-samples/btp-azure-opensap/Week4/Unit5/README.md

 ## Step 3 - Create Model in SAP Analytics Cloud

-3.1 Create Live Data Model
+Now that we have created the calculcation view, lets use it to create Live Data Model in SAP Analytics Cloud.

+3.1 Logon to SAP Analytics Cloud using the credentials from Week 4, Unit1.
+Expand the side menu and click Modeler in the menu on the rightside.
+Create Live Data Model.
 ![LiveModel](./images/09-sac-model.png)

+3.2 Enter the below details and click Ok.

+System Type : SAP HANA
+Connection : opensap (connection created in Week 4 - Unit 4)
-3.2 Select Data Source
+Data Source : Calculation view created in ctep 2.3

 ![SelectDataSourcel](./images/sac1.png)

-3.3 Save Model
+3.3 Once the model is created you will see Salary columns listed in the measure section.
+Now Save icon in the tool bar and name the model as "employee_model"
 ![SaveModel](./images/11-save-model.png)

 ## Step 4 - Create Story in SAP Analytics Cloud

-4.1 Create Canvas
+4.1 Expand the side menu and click Stories in the menu on the rightside.
+Click Canvas to create a new canvas.
 ![CreateCanvas](./images/12-create-canvas.png)

-4.2 Add Chart
+4.2 Select Chart to add chart to the story.
 ![AddChart](./images/13-add-chart.png)

-4.3 Select Model
+4.3 Select employee_model created in the step 3.3.
 ![SelectSACModel](./images/14-select-model.png)

-4.4 New Canvas with empty chart
+4.4 New Canvas with empty chart is create.
 ![OpenChart](./images/15-empty-chart.png)

-4.5 Select Measure
+4.5 Click Edit button and Click Designer.
+Under the measure section select Salary.
 ![SelectMeasure](./images/16-select-measure.png)

-4.5 Chart is rendered
+4.5 Once the measure is selected, the chart is automatically rendered.
 ![RenderChart](./images/sac2.png)

 4.8 Save Canvas
 ![SaveCanvas](./images/20-save-canvas.png)

+Now your have Succcessfully visualized data in Azure Data Explorer in SAP Analytics Cloud